Skip to Content

 For instance, an F1 Labradoodle is a 50% Poodle and 50% Labrador Retriever mix.
 When an F1 Labradoodle is bred with a Poodle, it results in an F1B Labradoodle, which is believed to have a reduced likelihood of shedding due to its higher Poodle genetics.
 In some cases, an F1B doodle can also be 25% Poodle and 75% Retriever if an F1 doodle is crossed with a Retriever.

-These generation classifications were developed to approximate the amount of Poodle genes in a Labradoodle beyond the initial F1 generation.
+These generation classifications were developed to estimate the amount of Poodle genes in a Labradoodle beyond the initial F1 generation.
 Since Poodles are known for being low-shedding and considered hypoallergenic, a higher percentage of Poodle genes indicates a lower likelihood of shedding in Labradoodles.

 However, in multigenerational doodles like the F2 Labradoodle, the exact percentage of poodle or Lab that is passed down is really unknown.